How Turkey's failed coup unfolded, hour by hour

 More than 50,000 people, including a dozen opposition parliamentarians and around 160 journalists, have been arrested.
 Some 100,000 public employees have been fired for suspected links to terror, among them academics, teachers, police and military officers.
 Judicial and administrative paths for the jailed and purged to defend themselves have been severely curtailed.

 To Erdogan’s chagrin, the U.S. has not extradited Gulen and some NATO allies have granted asylum to alleged coup plotters.
-International criticism of the post-coup crackdown is rampant and Erdogan, more isolated than ever, has further polarized the country.
+International criticism of the post-coup crackdown is rampant and Erdogan, more isolated than ever, has further polarized the country, having missed an opportunity to maintain the unity garnered against the coup.

 Copyright © 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.